 While we were talking about Japanese ingredients that are still unfamiliar in the U.S., Iwata-san told me a story about using hijiki in one of his menus and how his customers responded.
 He heard many customers saying they can’t eat something look like worms.

-However, Iwata-san was confident that people will like it once they try it and kept serving the dish.
+However, Iwata-san was confident that people will like it once they try it and kept serving the hijiki seaweed salad.
 Now it has become really popular and it’s one of their signature lunch items.
 When I mentioned to him that I had been scared to introduce hijiki seaweed on my blog for this same reason, he encouraged me to promote this traditional Japanese dish and healthy ingredient.

 Hijiki seaweed actually is green or brown in color when fishermen and divers harvest in the wild.
 It is boiled and then dried, and this process turns hijiki black.
 So when you buy dried hijiki seaweed (found at Japanese supermarkets, Asian grocery stores, and natural food stores), you always need to soak in water before cooking.

 Hijiki contains dietary fiber and essential minerals like iron, calcium, and magnesium and this traditional food has been a part of a balanced diet in Japan for centuries.

 One of the most common hijiki dish is this Hijiki Salad, where hijiki is cooked with vegetables, konnyaku, and other foods in soy sauce and sugar.
 I really like how my mom cooks her Hijiki Salad, and this is close enough to how I remember how she cooks it.

 Here’s the quick cooking video for Hijiki Salad.
 Hope you enjoy!